A NSW Government website

 • the pros and cons of carbon farming including market opportunities.

-The 4-year On-Farm Carbon Advice project, ending in June 2026, will deliver:
+The 4-year On-Farm Carbon Advice project, ending in June 2026, is delivering:

 • a range of education and training products for different levels of knowledge e.g. Carbon Farming Fundamentals (½ day introductory workshops for farmers starting their carbon journey), Carbon Farming Masterclasses (specific advanced knowledge delivery), and Regional Forums (large event technical forums)